xdevplatform/Gnip-Analysis-Pipeline/README.md

 # Example

-This example assumes that you have pip-installed the package, and that you are working from a test directory called "TEST".
+This example assumes that you have installed the package, and that you are working from a test directory called "TEST".
 Copy the dummy data file at `example/dummy\_tweets.json` to your test directory.